kegrinde/HW3_kelsey_grinde/README.md

 2. Normalize the data (if necessary)
 3. Use limma to test for differential expression
 4. Display the results using a heatmap [Hint: Use the pheatmap package]

+Reviewer's Name: Yatong Li

+I will be reviewing: Xiaowen Tian